vespermeridian/security/playbooks/one-liners.md

-# One-Liners and Command References
+# One-Liners, Command References, and Links

 ## Sorting and Searching